getml/reflect-cpp/docs/flexbuffers.md

 For large and complex systems of structs, it is often a good idea to split up your code into smaller compilation units.
 You can do so using custom constructors.

-For the JSON format, these must be a static function on your struct or class called `from_json_obj` that take a `rfl::json::Reader::InputVarType` as input and return the class or the class wrapped in `rfl::Result`.
+For the flexbuffers format, these must be a static function on your struct or class called `from_flexbuf` that take a `rfl::flexbuf::Reader::InputVarType` as input and return the class or the class wrapped in `rfl::Result`.

 In your header file you can write something like this: